 - Don’t give up on your older appliances without thinking about fixing them first.

 - If they can be fixed, look into doing it yourself.
+You could do a DIY appliance repair.

 - Don’t try it if it’s a complicated job.
 You might just cause more problems.
 Call a professional for a quote.